krisrs1128/talks/2025/20250226/notes.md

 ----
 **Topic Models**
 1. For the rest of the talk, I'm first going to introduce topic models, which are a way of modeling mixtures.
 This is an idea that has been around for a long time.
-2. After this background, I'll introduce alignment idea, which will help us with multiscale analysis.
+2. After this background, I'll introduce the alignment idea, which will help us with multiscale analysis.
 ----
 **Origins**